Thomas McMillan (British politician)

 Thomas McLellan McMillan (12 February 1919 – 30 April 1980) was a Scottish Labour politician.

-McMillan was a wood machinist at Cowlairs railway workshops.
-He was a councillor on Glasgow City Council from 1962 and of the city's Housing and Health Licensing Court.
+McMillan was a wood machinist at the Cowlairs railway works in Springburn.
+He was a councillor on Glasgow Corporation from 1962 and a member of the city's Housing and Health Licensing Court.

-McMillan was member of parliament for Glasgow Central from 1966 until 1980, when he died at a hospital in London due to injuries sustained falling from a bus two weeks prior.
+McMillan was Member of Parliament for Glasgow Central from 1966 until 1980, when he died at a hospital in London due to injuries sustained falling from a bus two weeks prior.
 The resulting by-election was won by Bob McTaggart, who himself also died in office in 1989.